-Scottish Youth Theatre & Dundee Rep Engage present
+Presented by Scottish Youth Theatre and Dundee Rep Theatre

 Offering emerging theatre makers the space and support to create new performance

 Making Space is a residency programme supporting young artists aged 18 – 25 from across art-forms who want to develop their own theatre performance.
 The Making Space residency offers time, space and guidance, leading up to a work-in-progress presentation at Dundee Rep Theatre.

 From Jan - Mar 2019, lead artist Drew Taylor will work with 6 individuals / collectives in Dundee and Glasgow to develop their own pieces which will be staged as a work in progress performance at Rep Stripped in Dundee in April 2019.

 Meet the participants: Dundee

 The following participants will be mainly based at Dundee Rep and will develop their pieces here.

 Mark is a writer and actor who was born in Edinburgh.
 For Making Space, he will be creating a performance centred around Scotland, Scandinavia and the oil industry.

 Niamh is a Dance Artist originally from Dublin, Ireland and currently based in Dundee.
 During Making Space she will begin to develop an interactive dance theatre show about giants and shared legends between Scotland and Ireland.